What are the eligibility requirements?

 Do you accept transfer credits?

-Up to six graduate credits may be transferred into the program from another AACSB accredited university with prior approval from the program director.
+Up to three graduate credits relating to course materials in the program may be transferred into the program from another AACSB accredited university with prior approval from the program director.